• About/Start Here

 Texas Towns With Special Titles

 Some Texas towns boast their name with a nickname behind it.
-I have visited a few towns lately with titles that it is known for and thought it would be fun to list them here.
+I have visited a few towns lately with titles it is known for, and thought it would be fun to list them here.
 Keep reading if you’re curious about how these towns got their special titles (or nicknames).
-If there are others I did not list, I would love to know them to include them on my list.
-This read is fun, and I bet you didn’t know all these Texas towns with unique titles existed, or do you?
+Explore these Texas towns with special titles – some are official, while others are not, but all are well-deserved!

 Texas Towns With Special Titles